samdulin/DataSciencePortfolio/README.md

 # Data Science Portfolio for Sam Dulin

-This Portfolio is a sample of projects I have done for data analysis and exploring machine learning algorithms.
+This Portfolio is a sample of projects I have done.
 They are a mixture of Python, R, and MATLAB.
+The demo for compounding weather hazards is work I have done while at USACE (paper forthcoming), the Optimal Transport project was part of a research project I completed at Georgia Tech, and the rest of the projects in here are a hodge-podge of recreational projects I thought were interesting.

 ## Projects in Python